 In Key Stage One, alongside their discrete phonics, children will also have specific lessons in reading, writing and maths.
 These will generally take place in the morning with discrete lessons in History, Geography, are, DT, Computing, RE, PSHE, music and Science taking place in the afternoon.
 Topic links may be made across these areas if appropriate.
 Please see some examples below of topic maps.

-In Key Stage Two, a similar diet will be provided keeping a curriculum that is balanced and full of rigour.
-There will be a slight shift in focus in Year Six as children prepare for end of key stage tests.
+In Key Stage Two, a similar diet will be provided keeping a curriculum that is balanced and full of rigour with an increasing awareness of regional, national and global issues and our responsibilities as active members of society.

 High School Links